targetteal/o2-pt/rule-book.md

 ### Structural changes only

 To be a valid output for the adapt mode, the proposal should be composed only of structural changes.
-If that is not the case, any participant can raise a Game Book violation objection.
+If that is not the case, any participant can raise a Rule Book violation objection.

 ### Personal expression equivalence